 Finding the Best Places to Retire Since 2006!

-Overview: Settled in the 1850s, Lawrence was the site of the Wakarusa War and is now the home of the University of Kansas (29,000 students).
+Settled in the 1850s, Lawrence is the home of the University of Kansas (29,000 students).
 It is in the northeastern section of the state, about half way between Topeka and Kansas City and along the Kansas River.
 In recent years, the city has landed on "best places to live" lists.

 Lawrence is a classic college town and has a thriving music and arts scene.
 Its performance venues include the Lied Center, Liberty Hall and the Lawrence Art Center.
 The Spenser Museum of Art and the Dyche Museum are on the KU campus.
 Downtown is well maintained and boasts Romanesque Revival and Beaux Arts architecture, as well as newer two, three and four story brick buildings.
 Many house bistros, bookstores, galleries and natural food stores.
 Named neighborhoods dot the city, and homes toward the center of town are laid out on grids.
 Areas to the west sprawl and meander a bit.
 Old West Lawrence is particularly known for its leafy streets and older, nicely kept homes.